 Clients’ safety and well-being have always been my top priority, and will continue to be during these challenging times.
 All of the guidelines and regulations set by the Government, The Body Control Pilates Association, and venues in which I teach will be adhered to at all times.

 • Classes are small and socially distanced with a maximum of 8 participants at Rendham village Hall and 9 at Bruisyard village hall.
-Flat cone markers are being used to mark spaces, a minimum of 2 metres apart
+Flat cone markers are being used to mark spaces, 2 metres apart.
+From the w/c 25th April, there will be a maximum of 9 participants at Rendham and 10 at Bruisyard, with spaces marked 180cm apart.

 • Sanitisers are still in place at both venues